-A spa day and a glass of merlot was all it took.
+A spa day and a glass of Merlot was all it took.

-A Chapel Hill Community resident in Canal Fulton, Ohio, with dementia who often lashes out and refuses to bathe agreed to a day of pampering: a bath, time at the community’s salon, and a glass of red wine after staff told her she won a gift certificate.
+A Chapel Hill Community resident in Canal Fulton, Ohio, with dementia who often lashes out and declines to bathe agreed to a day of pampering: a bath, time at the community’s salon, and a glass of red wine after staff told her she won a gift certificate.

 Comfort Matters was developed at Beatitudes Campus in Phoenix, Arizona, another member of the Council for Health and Human Service Ministries of the United Church of Christ.
 Comfort Matters follows five ideas: comfort care, anticipating patient needs, knowing the person, person-directed care, and staff empowerment.

 Since receiving training, Chapel Hill has added snack stations.
 “At home, we can access the fridge or the pantry whenever we want.
 It seems so simple, but we want to give them as much independence as we can,” Caroline said.